 Group

-Maximum 15 riders with mixed nationalities in 1 group for each backup crew (back up van, mechanic and guide).
-In one camp we can handle a maximum of 2 groups.
+Maximum fifteen riders of mixed nationalities in one group for each backup crew (back up van, mechanic and guide).
+On one tour we can handle a maximum of two groups.

 Photo & Video